McConnell eyes virus aid as evictions, benefits cuts loom

 One area of common ground that has emerged in recent weeks is that both parties believe in the importance of wearing masks in public to help limit the virus spread as more shops and businesses reopen and Americans leave their homes.

+Rep. Bennie Thompson, D-Miss., the chairman of the Homeland Security Committee, and other Democrats have pushed the Transportation Security Administration to require masks for all people going through airport security checkpoints.

-McConnell told people in Kentucky that it's the single-most important thing they can do.
+McConnell told people in Kentucky that wearing masks is the single-most important thing they can do when around others.

 Associated Press writer Becky Yonker in Shelbyville, Ky., contributed to this story.